 You may need a hot bath and a cup of tea at the end of the day, but your toddler has a pent up need for you.
 Of course he’s demanding.
 He’s stressed,

 and he needs your calm, loving presence to unwind and relax.
 Make the simplest dinner you can, keep things calm, avoid power struggles, and

 look for opportunities to connect.
 Be sure he gets a lot of opportunities to laugh, to get those tensions out.
 Be aware that he may have saved up tears to cry in your comforting presence, and that sometimes to get to tears we have to go through some anger or "misbehavior."
 Stay patient and calm, and be sure to leave extra time for cuddling

 13. Choose a warm, loving person as your child's carer.

-Have you noticed something that's essential in choosing a childcare setting or childminder?
-Your child needs a warm person who connects easily with children and helps them feel safe.
+Every child needs a child-minder who connects easily with children and helps them feel safe.
 So choose a place where you see the caregivers interacting warmly with the children; and where the children are clearly happy to be dropped off in the morning.
 Walk away from academic curriculums; instead look for a place that emphasizes emotional and social development.
 Aim for the best teacher/child ratio you can find, since it's harder for a carer to meet your child's needs if she has many other kids to tend to.

 Opt for situations where your child will have the same carer most of the time.
 Research shows that many toddlers who are in childcare all day end up with high levels of stress hormones by the afternoon, compared to toddlers who spend the afternoons at home.
 Luckily, there is evidence that in high quality day care situations, where the child has an opportunity to securely attach with the carer, the stress on the child is lessened, and their cortisol levels can more closely resemble the normal levels of a child at home.
 But this is just more evidence of how important it is that children in daycare centers are able to form strong attachments with their carers.